mindspore-ai/docs/docs/mindarmour/docs/source_zh_cn/improve_model_security_nad.md

 import mindspore as ms
-from mindspore import dataset as ds import mindspore.dataset.vision.c_transforms as CV import mindspore.dataset.transforms.c_transforms as C from mindspore.dataset.vision import Inter import mindspore.nn as nn from mindspore.nn import SoftmaxCrossEntropyWithLogits
+from mindspore import dataset as ds import mindspore.dataset.vision as CV import mindspore.dataset.transforms as C from mindspore.dataset.vision import Inter import mindspore.nn as nn from mindspore.nn import SoftmaxCrossEntropyWithLogits